penguinpowernz/ian/README.md

 Finally the package is built into a `pkg` folder in the format `name_version_arch`.

+**Install a package**

+    $ ian install [-b]

+Running the following will build and install a package with one command.
+This is great for installing the package during development and mimics the `rake install` command of gem development.

 **Releasing a package**:

-Tagging commits with the package version can be done using this command:
+__EXPERIMENTAL__ Tagging commits with the package version can be done using this command:

     $ ian release